Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 "On a high level TCG wants to foster technology that promotes and defines and promote hardware-based root of trust, an RoT."

+**Platform and TPM vendor certificates** - platform: I put the TPM so-and-so on my motherboard with this firmware.
+Signed ASUS ; TPM vendor: I put this pubKey in this genuine TPM that I made.
+Signed Infineon

+TPM certificate "actually called" the Endorsement credential

 **Protected Capabilities** - Protected capabilities is a set of commands that grant the user issuing the command access to protected locations, memory
 (storage), registers, etc.